alzahraamohy/AQAR-MISR/README.md

   - File: `models.py`
   - Line 30: `if prop_id in self.favorites:` with `.remove()` and `.append()` — inside `toggle_favorite()`

 - [x] **It lets the user enter a value in a text box at some point.
-This value is received and processed by your back end Python code.**
+This value is received and processed back end Python code.**
   - File: `add_property.html` — form with text inputs for title, area, description, and why_choose
   - File: `app.py` lines 332–336 — `request.form.get("title", "")`, `request.form.get("area", "")` etc. read every field submitted by the user and process them to create a new Property object